 Whether it’s an akubra, a fascinator, a hard hat, a baseball cap, a beret, a Balmoral Bonnet, a beanie, bucket or bowler, this is an opportunity to acknowledge and thank the many wonderful educators who play a pivotal role in shaping the future by nurturing students, building knowledge and driving educational progress.

-AITSL is one of the main drivers behind the campaign, and its newly appointed CEO Tim Bullard says the day is a special opportunity to pause and reflect on all of the amazing teachers who are making a difference every day in Australian classrooms.
+AITSL is one of the main drivers behind the campaign, and as its newly appointed CEO Tim Bullard tells EducationHQ, the day is a special opportunity to pause and reflect on all of the amazing teachers who are making a difference every day in Australian classrooms.

 “I know that our teachers really work tirelessly every day to make a difference,” Bullard, who started in the role this week on a five-year contract, says.